Victor Amadeus, Landgrave of Hesse-Rotenburg

 Victor of Hesse-Rotenburg (Victor Amadeus; 2 September 1779 – 12 November 1834) was the last Landgrave of Hesse-Rotenburg and the Prince of Corvey from 1815 and Duke of Ratibor from 1821.
 His namesake was his second cousin King Victor Amadeus III of Sardinia.

 Early life

-Amadeus was the son of Charles Emmanuel of Hesse-Rotenburg (1746–1812) and Leopoldina of Liechtenstein (1754–1823), daughter of Prince Franz Josef I.
+Amadeus was the son of Charles Emmanuel of Hesse-Rotenburg (1746–1812) and Princess Leopoldina of Liechtenstein (1754–1823), daughter of Prince Franz Josef I.

 During the reign of Karl Emanuel, Napoleon occupied Kurhessen, establishing the new Kingdom of Westphalia for his youngest brother Jérôme Bonaparte in 1806.
 However, the partial sovereignty of the Landgrave Hesse-Rotenburg was still recognized.

 Career

 King Jérôme of Westphalia appointed Amadeus as his chamberlain, but Amadeus rejected the appointment stating that he was a subject of The Holy Roman Empire, although the areas of Hesse-Rotenburg, St. Goar and Rheinfels were under Napoléon's control.
 Jérôme accused him of betrayal, and Amadeus fled to St. Goar.
 The Emperor finally declared the Prince to be a Westphalian subject.

 After the death of his father, Victor Amadeus was compelled to transfer the Palais Hesse-Rotenburg to the King in Kassel, in order to pay a sum of thirty-five thousand thalers, which had been owed to the expelled Elector of Hesse-Kassel and was now claimed by Jérôme.
 With the hand over of the palace, Jérôme confirmed him as Prince on July 10, 1813; Amadeus continued to refuse to enter his service.

 After the restitution of Kurhessen in 1813, Amadeus resumed his rights as Landgrave of Hesse-Rotenburg.
 In 1820, as a late consequence of the Congress of Vienna he had received the principalities Ratibor and Corvey under allodial title in compensation for areas lost to France in 1807 and to Prussia (St. Goar and Rheinfels Castle) in 1815.